Cleveland Clinic logo

 Can elevated liver enzymes be prevented?

 Some medical conditions that raise liver enzymes can’t be prevented.
-But there are steps you can take to keep your liver healthy:
+But you can take these steps to help keep your liver healthy:

 • Don’t share needles or items contaminated with blood.